Transportation Services

 Program Description

-The transportation services program covers the theory and fundamentals of operation, troubleshooting, diagnostic testing and repair of: drive trains; gas and diesel engines; hydraulic and air brakes; alignment; suspension and steering; climate control; electronic body and chassis controls; engine performance and emission systems; charging and starting systems; hybrid drive systems; and hydraulic and pneumatic systems; safety; technical mathematics; oral and written communication; and leadership skills.
-The student may choose one of two certificates and/or an Associate of Applied Science automotive degree and a certificate and/or Associate of Applied Science degree in diesel technology.
-The focus of the programs is the repair of late-model vehicles, with the emphasis on the computer controls.
+The Transportation Services program covers the theory and fundamentals of operation, troubleshooting, diagnostic testing, and repair of: drive trains, gas and diesel engines, hydraulic and air brakes, alignment, suspension and steering, climate control, electronic body and chassis controls, engine performance, and emission systems, charging and starting systems, hybrid drive systems, and hydraulic and pneumatic systems, safety, technical mathematics, oral and written communication, and leadership skills.
+The student may choose one of two certificates and/or an Associate of Applied Science automotive degree and a certificate and/or Associate of Applied Science degree in Diesel Technology.
+The focus of the programs is the repair of late-model vehicles, with an emphasis on computer controls.

-The program is accredited by NATEF, the National Automotive Technicians Education Foundation, as a Master Automotive Service Technician program.
+The program is accredited by the ASE Education Foundation (Formerly NATEF, the National Automotive Technicians Education Foundation) as a Master Automotive Service Technician program.
 The courses prepare the student to take the ASE, Automotive Service Excellence, certification examinations; the ASE examinations are administered at CMU quarterly.

 Special Requirements

-Excellent dexterity, eye-hand coordination, and critical thinking is a plus for a technician.
-Proper selection, care and safe use of power, hand and diagnostic tools, and equipment is emphasized.
+Excellent dexterity, eye-hand coordination, and critical thinking are a plus for a technician.
+Proper selection, care, and safe use of power, hand and diagnostic tools, and equipment are emphasized.

 Contact Information